nghianguyentek/nodejs/guides/data-type/url-search-params.md

-﻿# URLSearchParams
+﻿# URLSearchParams object in JavaScript

-An utility deals with the query string part of a URL.
+An utility deals with the query string part of an URL.

 ## Methods